I’m Disabled – Here’s How Beauty Companies Can Create Disability-Friendly Websites and Social Media Marketing

 We simply need to honor that we are all a work in progress.
 Let’s listen to each other.
 Let’s have patience with each other.
 Let’s respect each other.
 Together.

 Disabled makeup artist and beauty blogger located in the greater Seattle area.
 Photographer for over 15 years.
-Known for nontraditional vibrant makeup looks, and a One Minute Beauty series with the intent of making it more accessible to multiple communities (all videos are captioned).
-Offers unique reviews from the lens of a mobility aids using disabled person.
+Known for nontraditional vibrant makeup looks, and a One Minute Beauty series with the intent of making it more accessible to multiple communities (all videos are captioned and transcribed on YouTube).
+Offers unique reviews from the lens of a disabled person.
 Always open to offer advice, product suggestions, and reviews to people in the beauty community.
 Customers were amazed a sales associate could know so much about haircare, skincare, and makeup, and asked for me by name.